About Wayne Kirk

 H. WAYNE KIRK

 Over the past 30 years, Wayne Kirk has been operating horse ranches and related charities.
-As President of River Ranch Educational Charities, he has been the driving force behind Storybook Ranch, a horse park located in Collin County that conserves a piece of nature in an urban environment in order to provide a unique facility for the community and for use by underprivileged children and those with special needs.
+As President of River Ranch Educational Charities, he has been the driving force behind Storybook Ranch, a horse facility located in Collin County that conserves a piece of nature in an urban environment in order to provide a unique facility for the community and for use by underprivileged children and those with special needs.
 Kirk has developed a horse rescue program for unwanted, abused or neglected horses.
 These horses are rescued, re rehabilitated and many re-trained for riding programs.
 Some of the many organizations that receive support include: Make a Wish Foundation, YMCA, Boys and Girls Clubs, Boy Scouts of America, American Diabetes Assoc.,and St. Jude’s.

 Ranching and raising horses has been in Mr. Kirk’s blood since he was a child.
 Wayne’s humble beginnings in Oak Cliff included the dream of horses early on.
 His mom, Mary Kirk, operated the only riding stables in the City of Dallas, Halbert Stables located at Kiest Park and later relocated to Mountain Creek Lake, over SO years ago.
 He owned his first horse at age S and by the time he was 18 years old owned 14 horses that he paid for by bailing and selling hay.